-The Alexandra Writers’ Centre is fortunate to employ a wide variety of instructors from the Calgary writing community and from among Canadian writers more broadly.
+The Alexandra Writers’ Centre is fortunate to contract a wide variety of instructors from the Calgary writing community and from among Canadian writers more broadly.
 Instructors develop workshops and courses based on their areas of expertise, whether as authors, editors, teachers, or in another related area.

 From the basics of finding inspiration and putting pen to paper, to specific tools and techniques, we’re always looking for new angles and new workshop ideas.
 If you are a published author, professional editor, or have teaching experience, we’re interested in hearing your pitch for a class you’d like to teach.